A finite volume scheme for the local sensing chemotaxis model

-The focus has been put on many aspects including preservation of the conservative and entropy diminishing nature of the equation, stability analysis, the possibility of handling non-structured meshes as well as high-order discretizations.
+The focus has been put on many aspects including preservation of the conservative and entropy diminishing nature of the { system}, stability analysis, the possibility of handling non-structured meshes as well as high-order discretizations.
 Finite difference schemes have been investigated in \cite{SaSu05, Sa09, LWZ18}.
 Finite volume schemes have been proposed starting with the seminal contribution \cite{Fil06}, followed by many authors \cite{CK08, ABS11, BCJ14, ZS17, AB17}.
 Finite element method \cite{Ma03, Sa07, BCW10, Sa12, SSKHT13, ZZZ16}, discontinuous Galerkin \cite{EK09, EI09, ZZLY16, LSY17, GLY19} and alternative numerical strategies \cite{BCR05, BCC08, Ep12, CEHK18, EpXi19} have been analysed as well.
 However, the previous numerical schemes do not concern chemotactic systems with local sensing as the one considered in the present manuscript.

 Some methods have been proposed very recently in order to study the system~\eqref{1.equ}--\eqref{1.eqv} and its variant with logistic-type growth, that is, when~\eqref{1.equ} is replaced with

 with $r\ge 0$.
 In \cite{HeNeVa23}, a meshless method based on Generalized Finite Difference is developed to approximate the quasi-stationary case ($\eps=0$) for a quite broad range of motilities gamma, including in particular~\eqref{1.motility}.
 It is shown that this method is convergent when the growth parameter $r$ is large enough, a condition under which the solutions are known to relax towards the homogeneous steady state.
 We also mention the work \cite{BrPa24} where computer-assisted proofs are developed to study the steady states of the system~\eqref{1.eqv} and~\eqref{1.equ_growth} for one dimensional domains and with $r\ge 0$ (for quite arbitrary motilities $\gamma$): with this method the authors obtain at once the existence of non-homogeneous steady states and the validation of their numerical approximation, and provide bifurcation diagrams.